What is burnout?

 How is burnout diagnosed?

-There are no well-studied methods with which to diagnose burnout.
 There are various questionnaires for self-assessment.
-But because there is no generally accepted definition of burnout, it isn’t clear whether questionnaires can actually “measure” burnout and distinguish it from other illnesses.
+But because there's no generally accepted definition of burnout, it isn’t clear whether questionnaires can actually “measure” burnout and distinguish it from other illnesses.
 The most common questionnaire is the “Maslach Burnout Inventory” (MBI), which is available for different professional groups.
 But this questionnaire was originally developed for research purposes, not for use by doctors.

-Online questionnaires on the risk of burnout are not suitable for determining whether someone has burnout or whether the symptoms are caused by something else.
+Online questionnaires on the risk of burnout aren't suitable for determining whether someone has burnout or whether the symptoms are caused by something else.

 The symptoms that are said to be a result of burnout can generally also have other causes, including mental or psychosomatic illnesses like depression, anxiety disorders or chronic fatigue syndrome.
 But physical illnesses or certain medications can cause symptoms such as exhaustion and tiredness too.
-So it is important to consider other possible causes together with a doctor, and not to conclude you have burnout straight away.
-Because then you might risk starting treatments that don’t help.
+So it's important to consider other possible causes first together with a doctor, and not to conclude you have burnout straight away.

 What is the difference between burnout and depression?